VectorHax/Network_Audio/README.md

 # Network_Audio
-A python implementation of a network audio solution
+A python3 implementation of a network audio solution